boucadair/encrypted-dns-forwarders/draft-rbwj-add-encrypted-dns-forwarders.md

    The encrypted DNS forwarder is hosted on a CPE and provisioned by a service (e.g., ACS) in the operator's network.
 Each CPE is assigned a unique FQDN (e.g., "cpe-12345.example.com" where 12345 is a unique number).
-It is NOT RECOMMENDED that such an FQDN carries any Personally Identifiable Information (PII) or device identification details like the customer number or device's serial number.
+It is not recommended that such an FQDN carries any Personally Identifiable Information (PII) or device identification details like the customer number or device's serial number.
 The CPE generates a public and private key-pair, builds a certificate signing